 - Are taking any medicines or supplements (see "Taking other medicines").

 Before you take KISQALI, tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines or supplements that you can buy without a prescription from a pharmacy, supermarket or health food shop.

 These may interact with KISQALI.
 In particular, some medicines used to treat:

 - Fungal infections, such as ketoconazole, itraconazole, voriconazole or posaconazole;

-- Certain types of bacterial infections, such as erythromycin, moxifloxacin, levofloxacin, norfloxacin, or clarithromycin;
+- Certain types of bacterial infections, such as erythromycin, clarithromycin, azithromycin, moxifloxacin, levofloxacin, norfloxacin, and ciprofloxacin

 - HIV/AIDS such as: ritonavir, saquinavir, idinavir, lopinavir, nelfinavir, telaprevir and efavirenz;